LiTrevize/Algorithms/README.md

 # Algorithms
-Implementation of classical algorithms or from course problem sets.
+Implementation of classical algorithms or from course problem sets with C++.
+All instances should have better performance than brute force methods.